canonical/lxd/doc/instances.md

 LXD supports the following additional source types:

-- Ceph-rbd: Mount from existing ceph RBD device that is externally managed.
-LXD can use ceph to manage an internal file system for the instance, but in the event that a user has a previously existing ceph RBD that they would like use for this instance, they can use this command.
+- Ceph-rbd: Mount from existing Ceph RBD device that is externally managed.
+LXD can use Ceph to manage an internal file system for the instance, but in the event that a user has a previously existing Ceph RBD that they would like use for this instance, they can use this command.
 Example command
 ```
 lxc config device add <instance> ceph-rbd1 disk source=ceph:<my_pool>/<my-volume> ceph.user_name=<username> ceph.cluster_name=<username> path=/ceph
 ```
-- Ceph-fs: Mount from existing ceph FS device that is externally managed.
-LXD can use ceph to manage an internal file system for the instance, but in the event that a user has a previously existing ceph file sys that they would like use for this instancer, they can use this command.
+- Ceph-fs: Mount from existing CephFS device that is externally managed.
+LXD can use Ceph to manage an internal file system for the instance, but in the event that a user has a previously existing Ceph file sys that they would like use for this instancer, they can use this command.
 Example command.
 ```
 lxc config device add <instance> ceph-fs1 disk source=cephfs:<my-fs>/<some-path> ceph.user_name=<username> ceph.cluster_name=<username> path=/cephfs